sebastian9/blog/_posts/2015-05-07-my-carreer.markdown

 ---
 layout: post
 title: Form 0 programming to my first professional site in 6 months for one dollar.
+(Incomplete)
 ---

 Well the numbers aren't that "true", but I had to get you into here.
 Let me contextualize you first.
 I'm a last year of highschool's student in Mexico City and a couple of years ago I started to discover the internet stuff that I now love: awesome Youtube channels, TED, well done google search, and MOOC's.